 However, I’ve come across two sites for paid themes that I absolutely love.
 They’re well worth the price.
 I haven’t looked elsewhere for themes since I signed up with these two sites.

-For this site, I recently switched over to Divi from Elegant Themes.
-I was pretty skeptical at first.
+I was pretty skeptical about Elegant Themes at first.
 Most drag-and-drop builders and landing page creators I had tried were very limited in what they could do.
 Once I gave Divi a try, I didn’t hesitate to buy their membership.
 It’s easy to make pages look exactly like you want them to with the visual builder.
 You can make your own layouts, or use some of the premade layouts in the library.

 My next favorite has to be StudioPress.
 They don’t offer the same flexibility that Divi does, but you hardly have to customize anything to get a site that looks great.
 For people that prefer to be more “hands-off with their website, StudioPress has tons of full-featured themes.